What is neuropsychology?

 Should a family member or friend be present in the room when a patient is being tested?

 While it is helpful to have a family member present in the initial consultation, it is not necessary for a family member to be present during diagnostic testing.
-In fact, the presence of a parent, family member or friend is not consistent with the standard of care in neuropsychological evaluations and is known to distort or even invalidate test results, which could in turn result in greatly diminished quality of care for your loved one.
+In fact, the presence of a parent, family member or friend is not consistent with the standard of care in neuropsychological evaluations, and is known to distort or even invalidate test results, which could in turn, result in greatly diminished quality of care for you or your loved one.

 What does a clinical psychologist do?